Windfog-Studios/The-Little-Explorer/README.md

 If SPACE is pressed while jumping a double jump will be performed.

+In order to press the option to continue from the main menu, it is first necessary to save the game with F5.

 ### Debug
 F1 - Start from the first level
 F2 - Start from the second level